phossa2/event/README.md

       echo "mvc";
   }, 100);

-  // create a new instance in the MVC scope
+  // create a new instance with the MVC scope
   $events = new EventDispatcher('MVC');

   // bind with default priority 50